Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

     - **HR-Manager**: Assign the **admin** role.
     - **HR-Officer**: Assign the **user** role.

-### Step 5: Define Users and Assign Them to Groups
+### Step 5: Define users and assign them to groups

 1. Define two users: `Cameron` and `Alex`.
 For instructions, see [Manage Users](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#onboard-a-user) in the Asgardeo documentation.
 2. Assign `Cameron` to the **HR-Manager** group and `Alex` to the **HR-Officer** group.
 For instructions, see [Assign Groups](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#assign-groups).

-### Step 6: Obtain an Access Token and Try Out the API
+### Step 6: Obtain an access token and try out the API

 1. Construct the authorization URL as follows: